 Affiliated with Oregon Health & Science University and located in beautiful Portland, Oregon, the ophthalmology residency program at the Casey Eye Institute (CEI) is one of the most sought-after residencies in the United States.

-We are looking for talented, well-rounded individuals who will contribute in their field as comprehensive ophthalmologists or subspecialists.
+We are looking for talented, well-rounded individuals who will contribute in their field as comprehensive or subspecialty ophthalmologists.

-Oregon Health & Science University’s ophthalmology residency program was founded in 1944 and was the first ophthalmology residency program in the six northwestern states.
-Since that time, the Casey Eye Institute has grown by leaps and bounds, with outstanding achievements in ophthalmology research, patient care and educating the next generation of specialists.
-Over the past 15 years, the number of surgery patients has quadrupled, research has tripled and patient visits and staffing have doubled.
+Oregon Health & Science University's ophthalmology residency program was founded in 1944 and was the first ophthalmology residency program in the six northwestern states.
+Since that time, the Casey Eye Institute has grown by leaps and bounds, with outstanding achievements in ophthalmic research, patient care, and educating the next generation of specialists.
+Over the past 20 years, the number of surgery patients has quadrupled, research has tripled, and patient visits and staffing have doubled.

 Casey Eye Institute is comprised of nationally and internationally recognized clinical and research faculty.
 Patient care and teaching activity expanded with the completion in 2006 of the OHSU Center for Health & Healing (CHH) in Portland's South Waterfront district.
 This ambulatory care center added an additional 11,000 square feet of clinic space to Casey Eye Institute.
 The Portland Aerial Tram puts the new center just minutes away from OHSU's Marquam Hill Campus.
-At that time, Casey Eye Institute also expanded into a 20,000 square foot space in OHSU's new Biomedical Research Building where state of the art basic science research is possible.
-In 2011, Casey Eye Institute has been ranked second in the country in NIH funding (Blue Ridge Institute for Medical Research).
+At that time, Casey Eye Institute also expanded into a 20,000-square foot space in OHSU's new Biomedical Research Building where state of the art basic science research is possible.
+In 2011, Casey Eye Institute has been ranked 2nd in the country in NIH funding (Blue Ridge Institute for Medical Research).
+In 2011 and 2013, investigotors at Casey Eye Institute received the prestigious Friedenwald Award given by the Association for Research in Vision and Ophthalmology (ARVO) to honor outstanding research in the basic or clinical sciences as applied to ophthalmology.
+In 2013, The Straatsma Award for Excellence in Resident Education established through the American Academy of Ophthalmology (AAO), the Association of University Professors of Ophthalmology (AUPO) was is given to the program director at Casey Eye Institute.

 We offer five positions in our residency training program beginning July 1.
 The Casey Eye Institute participates in the Ophthalmology Matching Program sponsored by the Association of University Professors of Ophthalmology (AUPO).
 The Central Application Service (CAS) processes all applications.